AGRINFO AGRINFO logo

 Even with the derogation to 15 October 2025, there are concerns that the organic sector in non-EU countries will face significant challenges.
 The proposed timeframe will mean that CAs and CBs need to start conducting compliance audits (auditing against the new rules) from July 2024 to meet the deadline.

 As producers have not yet been audited against the new rules, they may be unaware of critical non-compliances, and not able to put in place all measures needed to comply, and so will not be ready for an audit by that time (FiBL and AGROCALIDAD 2024).
 This is particularly the case for those affected by changes to group certification rules, and who must establish new legal entities to meet new EU requirements for a group of operators.
 Adaptations to new production rules also need time to be properly assimilated, and clarification of some rules is still pending.
-An extended date of 31 December 2025 is requested by some stakeholders to avoid a high risk of decertification (FTAO 2024).
+An extended date of 31 December 2025 was requested by some stakeholders to avoid a high risk of decertification (FTAO 2024).

 Background